mortenarendt/basicR4FOOD/Exercises.md

 -   Do the model assumptions hold?
 (Normally distributed residuals, try plot(mdl))
 -   Extract the coefficients and compare them to the line plot above.

-This could also be analyzed as a two-way anova as there are in fact two design (experimental) factors! `` {r, echo=FALSE}Show in New WindowClear OutputExpand/Collapse Output  Show Traceback Error in loadNamespace(name) : der er ingen pakke med navn 'knitr' Show in New WindowClear OutputExpand/Collapse Output readxl works best with a newer version of the tibble package.
-You currently have tibble v1.4.2.
-Falling back to column name repair from tibble <= v1.4.2.
-Message displays once per session. mdl2 <- lm(X$`1Butanol`~X$maturation_culture*X$time_weeks) plot(mdl2) anova(mdl2) ``
+This could also be analyzed as a two-way anova as there are in fact two design (experimental) factors!

 PCA
 ===